static-frame/static-frame/README.rst

 <int64> <float64> <float64> <float64> <float64> <<U15>

-We are going to use 80% of our data to train our classifier and then test the remaining 20%.
-To divide our data into these two groups, we will create a ``Series`` of contiguous integers and use thre ``sample()`` method to randomly select 80%.
-We will use the ``drop`` interface to remove the training group and give us a smaller ``Series`` of our testing group.
+We are going to use 80% of our data to train our classifier; the remaining 20% will be used to test the classifier.
+To divide our data into two groups, we will create a ``Series`` of contiguous integers and then extract a random selection of 80% of the values.
+The ``sample()`` method, given a count, samples that many values from the ``Series``.
+We can then use the ``drop`` interface to create a new ``Series`` that excludes the training group, leaving the testing group.

 >>> sel = sf.Series(np.arange(len(data)))
 >>> sel_train = sel.sample(round(len(data) * .8))